 Comoros islands: Natural ylang ylang resources preservation

-In order to reduce the impact of ylang ylang distillation on the local ecosystem, we fund a project to help local smallholder distillers with the installation of energy efficient distillation stills and train them in good distillation practices.
-The new installations help saving up to 50% of wood.
+On Mohéli, wood is a main energy source for local communities and is also used as such for ylang ylang distillation.
+In order to reduce the impact of ylang ylang distillation on the local ecosystem, we have supported local smallholder distillers with the installation of energy-efficient distillation stills that help saving up to 50% of wood.